intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2 model (i.e. `meta-llama/Llama-2-7b-chat-hf`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'meta-llama/Llama-2-7b-chat-hf'`.
+- `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
+It is default to be `What is AI?`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.
+- `--max-output-len MAX_OUTPUT_LEN`: Defines the maximum sequence length for both input and output tokens.
+It is default to be `1024`.
+- `--max-prompt-len MAX_PROMPT_LEN`: Defines the maximum number of tokens that the input prompt can contain.
+It is default to be `128`.

 #### Sample Output
 #### [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)